RHS helps students apply to college with less stress

-In an effort to cut the tension for 12th-grade students worried about applying to colleges and universities, Rutland High School hosted its third annual Senior Stress Relief Day on Thursday.
+In an effort to cut the tension for 12th-grade students worried about applying to colleges and universities, Rutland High School hosted its third annual Senior Stress Relief Day last Thursday.

 Marsha Cassel, a world languages teacher at the school, said the day was created as one of Rutland High School’s capstone projects by a senior who had studied the effects of standardized testing on young people all over the world.